 Record of Final Action: Approved at the FPOM FPP meeting 1/23/2020.

-Juvenile Fish Facilities - Winter Maintenance Period (December 16– March 31).
+Juvenile Fish Facilities - Winter Maintenance Period (December 16– March 31*).

+*In 2020, the bypass system will begin operations March 1, as described below.

 2.3.1.1.
 Prior to January 16, inspect or rake up to four trashracks to assess debris levels.
 Prioritize raking trashracks at units with known debris issues and longer run times, and ensure that raked units are distributed evenly across the powerhouse to the extent practicable.